aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 ### Multi-Statements

 This resource allows you to execute multiple SnowSQL statements separated by semicolons.
-This is particularly useful for managing multiple Snowflake objects within a single `snowsql_exec` resource.
+This is particularly useful for managing multiple Snowflake objects within a single resource.

 ```terraform
 resource "snowflake_database" "database" {